FareedKhan-dev/basic_lingua/README.md

 ## Playground

 Since this library is available under the `MIT license`, you can use it in your projects.
-You can also contribute to the library by adding new functionalities or improving the existing ones.
 All the backend code is available in the **backend-engineering folder**.

 ##  Acknowledgements